-Karen directs and manages all aspects of the Alliance’s initiatives, operations and budgeting.
-Karen leads efforts to build partnerships with government, public and private health systems, organizations, and individuals to foster the Alliance’s work.
+Matt directs and manages all aspects of the Alliance’s initiatives, operations and budgeting.
+Matt leads efforts to build partnerships with government, public and private health systems, organizations, and individuals to foster the Alliance’s work.

-Matt received his bachelor’s degree in health sciences and dental hygiene from Marquette University, a Community Dental Health Certificate from Northeast Wisconsin Technical College and a master’s degree in public health from A.T.
+Matt received his bachelor’s degree in health sciences and dental hygiene from Marquette University and a master’s degree in public health from A.T.
 Still University.
+Matt is a past president of the American Dental Hygienists Association

 Program Leader - Creative Services and Student Development